 Under the Common Fisheries Policy (art 15.5 (c)) a de minimis exemption of up to 5% of total annual catches of all species subject to the landing obligation can be applied where scientific evidence indicates that increases in selectivity are very difficult to achieve, or when there are disproportionate costs of handling unwanted catches.

 The de minimis exemptions provide a tool for unavoidable, relatively low bycatches under the MCRS.
-However, in the case of low and zero-TAC species the de minimis exemptions may offer only small relief.
+However, in the case of low and zero-TAC species the de minimis exemptions may offer only small and relatively short term relief.
 Given that these species are likely to be severely depleted and data poor, catch advice consistent with Maximum Sustainable Yield are likely to be very low (art.
 2).
 These species will therefore restrict the fisheries where they are caught.

 Additionally, there are still uncertainties over the way the exemption is applied by different Member States, specifically concerning the level at which the de minimis will be applied (at the national level, producer organisation level, or individual fisher level).
 A common understanding and harmonised implementation across Member States is therefore advised.